 Smoking and Littering: As a member of the World Health Organization, Angkor has been smoke free since 2012.
 Smoking cigarettes disturbs others and can start bush fires.
 To protect the environment please do not smoke and litter.

 Candy and money to children: Buying items, giving candy or money to children encourages them not to attend school and to beg instead .
 If you wish to help children, please consider donating to a recognized charity.

 Monks: Monks are revered and respected.
 If you want to take pictures, please ask for permission first.
 Women should not touch nor stand or sit too close to monks.

 CHILDSAFE’S TIPS FOR TRAVELERS

 ChildSafe is a global child protection system established by and powered by Friends-International.
-In order to protect children and young people, they target travelers and professional tourism companies to train them and to ensure the protection of children in less-developed countries as Cambodia.
+In order to protect children and young people, they target travelers and professional tourism companies to train them and to ensure the protection of children in less-developed countries such as Cambodia.
 As Easia Travel shares many values with ChildSafe and actively supports this initiative, we want to spread the guideline of 7 tips for travelers made by ChildSafe as part of their Campaign THINK!

 1) Children are not tourist attractions – let’s not treat them like they are